jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 ```
 {% endraw %}

-But, Dialyzer can help us to catch the type mismatch earlier.
+But, Dialyzer can realize that there exists a type inconsistence between
+the actual return and the function specification.

 {% raw %}
 ```